goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

 Multiple databases
 ------------------

-The above example asumed that there is only one database.
-The database engine was registered as unnamed utility.
+The above example assumed that there is only one database.
+The database engine was registered as an unnamed utility.
 The unnamed utility is always the default database for new sessions.

 This automatically assigns every table to the default engine.